 3 Types of Cricut Machines

 There are five different cutting machines in the current Cricut lineup.
 Each has its pros and cons.
-For a super detailed article outlined the pros and cons of each machine, check out this post: Cricut Comparison: Which Cricut Machine is the Best for You?
+For a super detailed article outlining the pros and cons of each machine, check out this post: Cricut Comparison: Which Cricut Machine is the Best for You?

 The Cricut Explore Air 2 is Cricut’s best-selling machine.
 It’s a fantastic mid-level model that’s perfect for beginners and experienced crafters alike.
 It can cut more than 100 materials, including paper, vinyl, cardstock, some types of leather, and fabric backed with a stabilizer.

 The Cricut Explore Air 2 works with mats that are 12 by 12 inches or 12 by 24 inches, allowing you to create full-size iron-on decals for T-shirts, large vinyl decals, and 3D paper projects.

 The Cricut Maker is one of the more powerful, and more expensive, cutting machines that Cricut offers.
 It’s definitely a step up from the Explore machine.

 The Cricut Maker is one of the most robust and versatile cutting machines on the market.
 It can cut more than 300 materials, including wood, leather, felt, fabric, acrylic, plastic, and more.
 It also works with mats that are 12 by 12 inches or 12 by 24 inches.